-Trump Shares Doctored Images Showing Taylor Swift Support
+Trump shares doctored images showing Taylor Swift support

 On Sunday, Trump shared screenshots of posts with manipulated images –- including some that an expert said appeared to be AI-generated -– suggesting that the pop star and her fans, popularly known as Swifties, support his campaign.

-In his Truth Social post, which includes a poster of Swift clad in an Uncle Sam outfit and instructing her fans to vote for Trump, the former president wrote: "I accept!"
+In a post on his social media site Truth Social, which included an image of Swift clad in an Uncle Sam outfit and instructing her fans to vote for Trump, the former president wrote: "I accept!"

-That poster is either "AI generated or just classically manipulated," Hany Farid, a digital forensics expert at the University of California, Berkeley, told AFP.
+That image, in the style of a poster, was either "AI-generated or just classically manipulated," Hany Farid, a digital forensics expert at the University of California, Berkeley, told AFP.

-What makes the mash-up "particularly devious" is that is a combination of real and fake imagery, with at least one photo of a woman wearing such a shirt looking legitimate, Farid said.
+What makes the mash-up "particularly devious" is its combination of real and fake imagery, with at least one photo of a woman wearing such a shirt looking legitimate, Farid said.

 There was no immediate comment from Swift about the post by Trump, who separately shared on Truth Social a video of a supporter voicing the dubious claim that "Swifties were rallying for Trump."

+"You're going to let this go uncorrected?"
+A.J.
+Delgado, a former advisor to the Trump campaign in 2016, wrote in a post on the platform X that was addressed to the singer's publicist.

+Trump's post also drew online mockery and scorn from the singer's fans, some of whom called on her to take legal action against the former president.

-Swift's soaring popularity and sway over her fans could make her support valuable in the upcoming presidential election.
+Swift's massive popularity and sway over her fans could make her support valuable in the upcoming US presidential election.

-Both Republicans and Democrats have long wanted to count on her support, but the megastar has been largely reticent about her political leanings.
+Both Republicans and Democrats have long wanted her support, but the megastar has been largely reticent about her political leanings.

-In a demonstration of her star power, when Swift encouraged her fans to register to vote last fall, directing them to the nonpartisan nonprofit Vote, her plea had an immediate impact.
+In a demonstration of her star power, when Swift encouraged her fans to register to vote last fall, directing them to the nonpartisan nonprofit Vote.org, her plea had an immediate impact.

 Following her message, the institution said it recorded more than 35,000 new registrations, 23 percent more than last year and the most since 2020.